xaur/decred-news/guidelines.md

 Criteria for "Selected articles" is an [open question](https://github.com/xaur/decred-news/issues/21).

 Current informal criteria: something you would recommend reading to a wide audience, something we don't know or a fresh look at something we know, any original research, content from community members, something that took more than 2 hours to write.

+For each selected article, optionally add a small note why it is great.

+### Markets

+Report any interesting market movements, and ideally, action in markets not frequently covered by the media - OTC and DEX.

+Do not speculate about the price.

+Chats: #trading.

 ### Community Discussions